1. Choose basemap

 Now that you have a basic map, you can refine it by setting map and layer properties such as bookmarks and transparency and use the map to create an app.
 Depending on your sharing privileges, you can share the map and share the app to groups, your organization, and the public.

-Try these quick resources to learn more about creating maps:
+Try these quick resources to learn more about creating and sharing maps: